mfebrianto/required_field_style/README.md

 # RequiredFieldStyle

+    This gem will automatically add your configured css class to required field of standard FormBuilder label.
-    This gem will automatically add asterisk after your form label for required field.
+    If you do not configure it, then it will automatically add red asterisk in front of your required field.
+    This gem only work for standard FormBuilder.
+If you use customise FormBuilder or you put your label manually, then this gem will not work in that particular form.

 ## Installation